devnxh/VoiceVista/README.md

 - For summarization errors, ensure you have enough RAM available (at least 4GB recommended)
 - For YouTube download issues, refer to the "YouTube Download Timeouts" section above

+### Document Processing Issues
+- If OCR results are poor quality, ensure the image is clear and has good contrast
+- For PDF extraction issues, check if the PDF contains actual text rather than scanned images
+- If document processing fails with large files, try splitting them into smaller segments
+- For OCR issues, make sure Tesseract OCR is installed correctly and available in the system PATH
+- Incorrect text encoding may occur with certain languages - try using Unicode-compatible documents
+- If Word documents don't extract properly, check for complex formatting that might not be supported

 ## Notes

 - Processing long videos may take time, especially for the Whisper transcription
 - Whisper works with many languages and accents with high accuracy
 - For best results, use videos with clear speech
+- OCR quality depends on the image quality and clarity of the text
+- PDF extraction works best with digitally created PDFs rather than scanned documents